DefectDojo/django-DefectDojo/docs/content/en/basics/features.md

 The available algorithms are:

-`DEDUPE_ALGO_UNIQUE_ID_FROM_TOOL`
+DEDUPE_ALGO_UNIQUE_ID_FROM_TOOL
-:   the deduplication occurs based on
+:   The deduplication occurs based on
     finding.unique_id_from_tool which is a unique technical
     id existing in the source tool.
 Few scanners populate this field currently.
-If you want to use this algorithm, you may need to update the scanner code beforehand
+If you want to use this algorithm, you may need to update the scanner code beforehand.

     Advantages:
     :   -   If your source tool has a reliable means of tracking a unique vulnerability across scans, this
-            configuration will allow defectDojo to use this ability
+            configuration will allow defectDojo to use this ability.

     Drawbacks:
     :   -   Using this algorithm will not allow cross-scanner